 Having a ring light that is bright, but which is dimmable through the full 0% to 100% range is particularly useful since it gives you more flexibility.
 For instance, if you only need a little extra light because there is already plenty of ambient light you might find a light level of 20% is too much.
 Your only option would be to move further from the light.

 If you also need to illuminate the background as well as yourself, you can turn the brightness up and move away from the light.
 But if you want those big round catchlights in your eyes that only ring lights can produce, turn down the brightness and get close to the light ring.

 The Colour Temperature and CRI of the ring light

-Many ring lights offer some kind of color adjustment.
-This may be through the use of bi-color or RGB LEDs, or by attaching snap-on color filters or diffusers.
+Many ring lights offer color adjustment.
+This may be with bi-color or RGB LEDs, or by attaching snap-on color filters or diffusers.
 However, are these of any use to you?